Certification

 Application & Fees

-The cost for administering the CPRC exam is $350.
+The cost of administering the CPRC exam is $350.
 Candidates will be invoiced after their application is submitted and accepted.
+Following acceptance to sit for the CPRC exam and payment of fees, candidates will be sent a digital CPRC Prep Guide.
+It is strongly recommended that this guide be reviewed before taking the exam.

 FPRA offers candidates a $75 rebate following the passing of the oral and written portion of the exam.
 Some FPRA chapters also offer rebates in addition to the Association’s rebate.
 Candidates should inquire with their chapter’s Credentialing Chair for information on available chapter rebates and/or scholarships.